 This guy we met at a camping fire when Raphi and I came back to the van after a few drinks.
 He started to play the guitar and sing, and, man, I literally started to cry.
 This guy told me that he has nothing except a sleeping bag and his hopes that life will turn out well.
 He goes dumpster diving, relies on people’s help, and “only” has stories and (excellent) music in exchange.
 He told me he has learned to live without money for the last two years, and now he is thinking about making some money from street music to travel to Colombia.
 If this is not some lesson in humility and a different way of life, I don’t know what is.
 He recommended a book: The Moneyless Manifesto.
 And he inspired me to write this piece about two roads in life.

 I love the life I’m living, even though (or maybe because) it is frugal.
 I am only spending money on what is really meaningful to me.
 I read a shit ton of books and learn something every day.
 I am investing a lot in myself, I am thinking about the why and how of living a good life.
-I learn something new every day.
 After figuring out that all the stuff I am learning/reading/teaching isn’t for everyone, I figured a more empathetic approach is needed to help others break out of their belief systems, if I want to inspire the ones that are open to living differently.

 Some more realizations and intentions for 2020: I enjoy the process of journaling and meditation to get to know myself.
 Past-me would have laughed at this and told present-me what kind of spiritual bullshit that is.
 But it’s true.
 I have never had such a good relationship with my emotions and relationships.
 2019 was the year where I first told a person loved her and also dealing with the break up of the same.
-Now, you can assume the why and how everything went down, but I don’t care because I now know myself and don’t need to validate my decision or my life by other people’s opinions.
+Now, you can assume the why and how everything went down, but I don’t care because I know myself better now and I don’t need to validate my decision or my life by other people’s opinions.
 That is real freedom to me.